 We work with local leaders and organizations to seed and support Jewish Outdoor, Food, Farming and Environmental Education (JOFEE) programs.
 In order to make that work happen we:

-- offer 20k per year in mini grants to support JOFEE programs
+- offer $25k per year in mini-grants to support JOFEE programs

 - offer scholarships to attend national Hazon programs

 - provide consulting to help bring JOFEE into organizations through programs like the Hazon Seal and our educational resources

-- foster connections with the growing Jewish environmental community throughout the country
+- foster connections between Colorado and the growing Jewish environmental community throughout the country